guidokessels/javascript-styleguide/STYLE-GUIDE.md

 };
 ```

-Immediately invoked functions should surround the entire function call with paren- theses.
+Immediately invoked functions should surround the entire function call with parentheses.

 ```javascript
 // Good